-It was verified that the dataset was unbalanced and an undersampling process was performed to reduce the number of samples of each class to the same number of samples of the minority class.
-The resulting dataset now contains 800 samples with the "time window" structure.
+It was verified that the dataset was unbalanced, and an oversampling process was performed to increase the number of samples of each class to the same number of samples of the majority class in the training set.
+The Synthetic Minority Over-sampling technique (SMOTE) was applied to the training set to balance the data.